davidswelt/zot_bib_web/README.md

     Call zot.py --full to generate a complete zotero-bib.html file for debugging purposes.
 Configure settings.py to not generate the full HTML code.
+2. Install the wpautop-control plugin (or a similar plugin) to make sure that WP will not inserts paragraph breaks at various places in the bibliography.
+With this plugin, you will need to add a "custom field" to the page created in the  next step (Choose "Screen Options" at the top of the page view, enable custom fields.
+Then find custom fields at the very bottom of the page and add a "wpautop" field with value "no".
-2. Create a WP page or a post for the bibliography.
+3. Create a WP page or a post for the bibliography.
 Insert [zot_bib_web COLLECTION] where you'd like the bibliography inserted.
 Replace COLLECTION with the ID of the collection.
 	(More options: see push.py)
-3. Configure push.py (at the top).
+4. Configure push.py (at the top).
 You will need to know a few simple details about your WP installation.
-4. Run push.py regularly or on demand.
+5. Run push.py regularly or on demand.
 It will call zot.py automatically and then update the page in WP.